 Although Alaska normally is the first place people think of in reference to snow dog sled tours, there are so many other snowy locations that offer unforgettable sledding experiences!
 It helps that these locations are a bit closer to home, too.
 Ranging from California to Minnesota, here are five places you can dog sled to your heart’s content.

 It’s the beginning of the new year, making it the perfect time to find unique bucket list ideas for this year’s travel adventures!
+From the East to the West Coast and a bunch of awesome places in-between, we got together some of our favorite hidden gems for you to add to your must-visit list!
+Happy planning!

 For some of us, spending time in places that are like real life winter wonderlands brings an almost indescribable joy.
 No doubt the Scandinavians have a word for it (think hygge or koselig) since they truly embrace winter.
 Being surrounded by snow-covered trees with snow gently falling makes the heart beat a little faster and you feel a little bit like a child that’s giddy with excitement.